Inside: Your declutter checklist with 100 things to get rid of right now.

 Good practices for decluttering

 More often than not, the answer will be no for each and that is why it has been at the bottom of that pile of junk.
-I’ve created an easy to use flow chart to help you with this process.
-To help you decide whether to keep, discard or donate each item.

 Only keep items you love or that are useful.
 Discard anything that would be of no use to anyone and donate the rest.
 There are so many ways of giving things away these days – from selling sites, to charity shops to local swap groups.

-How to declutter sentimental things
+How to declutter sentimental items

 It is really hard to get rid of things that you’ve held onto for reasons personal to you.
 Whether they are clothes you wore in happier days, gifts that were given by loved ones or anything else that invokes a happy feeling.
+It is easy to hoard a lot of stuff.

 But unless those items are being used or enjoyed regularly they are actually just added to the pile of ‘stuff’ that you accumulate over the years.